Cleo Massey: Early life

 Massey was born in Launceston, Tasmania.
 Her mother, Anna Waters-Massey, is an actress and acting teacher.
 Massey attended her classes while growing up.
 She has a younger brother, Joey.

 Personal life

-Massey got married in December 2021, to Luke Dempsey-Ceh, her partner of 10 years.
+Massey got married on November 12, 2021, to Luke Dempsey-Ceh, her partner of ten years.
+She announced her pregnancy in September 2023 via Instagram.
+In March 26, 2024, she gave birth to her daughter, Indigo Valerie Dempsey.